 Law schools want to see people who are serious about their goals, but not singularly minded.
 Have a hobby too, and if that hobby demonstrates your thinking skills, cultural interests, passions – all the better.
 Do well at the things you do.

-(For those of you worried that your physics degree will be competing against people who studied history, I would say that if your grades are solid and you have strong academic letters and perhaps someone who can attest to your writing ability, then you’ll be absolutely fine.)
+And a final note: If you areu worried that your physics degree will be competing against people who studied history, I would say that if your grades are solid, you have strong academic letters, and perhaps someone who can attest to your writing ability, then you’ll be absolutely fine.